Conrad Aiken (1889-1973)

 "Conrad Aiken, Magus."
-Lewis Turco writes appreciatively about Conrad Aiken and his personal experiences with him, at his highly readable poetry blog.
+Lewis Turco writes appreciatively about his personal experiences with Aiken, at his poetry blog.

 "'Polite echoes of other voices.'
 David Herd assesses Conrad Aiken, a modern poet who never tried anything new."
 Quoth the (UK) Guardian, 27 March 2004.

 Kellaway, Richard.
 "Conrad Aiken: Unitarian Prodigy Poet."
 Harvard Square Library.

 Kellaway, Richard.
 "Conrad Aiken and T.S.
 Eliot: Ministers' Progeny Gone Away (Astray?)"
 Aiken and Eliot became friends when they were both at Harvard, and both were grandsons of Unitarian ministers.
 But while Aiken considered himself a Unitarian all his life (though not belonging to a church), Eliot famously converted to Catholicism.
 Rev. Kellaway in this article considers their different spiritual development and their poetry [vanished].